cameronmathis/COMP4300/Project3/README.md

 Issues: <br/>
 Firstly, I ran into the same issue I had in Project 1 when reading from a file, even thought I copied my memory file exactly from Project 2 (where it worked).
 I eventually figured it out.

-Secondly, I quickly learned that it would be extremely hard to implement and test only one part of the pipeline.
-As a result I had to have some code for each stage written before I could run my simulation.

 Secondly, when I tried to use the exact layout that Dr. Xiao suggested, I struggled to pass all the variables I need for certain function.
 As a result, some variables were made global.